 After our full day ride at San Jon, we visited Luzi’s incredible place.
 Luzi works with rescue horses at a rehabilitation center and it was so interesting to get to know all the horses and learn how they work with them.
 Afterwards, we visited the biggest waterfall in Europe, the Rhein Falls, on the Swiss-German border.
 We also paid a visit to the Black Forest reserve, drove through the beautiful countryside of Germany, raced around on the Nurburgring, zoomed through Luxembourg in about thirty minutes, zigzagged between beautiful vineyards in France, and finally, bounced over Belgium’s horrible roads back to the Netherlands.
 Europe has so much to offer and it was an amazing trip, filled with horses and adventures!

 Make sure to sign up to my newsletter below if you want to join upcoming meet-ups and short rides like this.
 I always let you guys know through my newsletter what my next destination is going to be and if possible, you’re welcome to tag along.
-My first upcoming trip will be to Italy on the 26th of July, at this absolutely beautiful place.
+This October I will be traveling through Switzerland again on my way to our meet-up in Tuscany, Italy.
+Make sure to contact me if you'd like to join the ride.
 Hopefully I’ll be riding horses along the beautiful trails of San Jon again next year too!